MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 ## Information about new releases and updates
-The Azure Information Protection product team posts announcements about new releases and updates to the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection).
-These blog posts supplement the product documentation and support information.
+The Azure Information Protection product team posts announcements about major new releases to the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection).
+Smaller releases are also announced on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://msip.uservoice.com) for the status of requested features.

 In addition, a summary of documentation changes is published each month to the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
 These documentation updates include information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".